 - can create individually or in a group their own concept for a science video within their field of study

-- Meeting 1: Introduction – state of the arts today (Lecture
+• Meeting 1: Introduction – State of the Arts (Lecture)

-- Meeting 3: Another Language: Affordances and Audiovisual Rhetorics of Moving Images; parallel start of individual science video projects (Lecture and Seminar)
+• Meeting 4: Another Language: Affordances and Audiovisual Rhetorics of Moving Images (Lecture and Seminar)

 This course is worth 5 EC, which means the total course load equals 140 hours.